enkidevs/curriculum/python/python-playground-questions/beginning-and-end-pairs/beginning-and-end-pairs.md

 To get the values in each loop cycle, take the loop counter index from the left and right sides of the list.

-For eample, the 3rd element from left and right of newList is:
+For eample, the third element from left and right of `newList` is:

 Which looks like this:
 ```python